+(Actually 30 WCF).
 I have the serial No. from the sheriff's office, so we can easily identify it.
 We have heard that the gun is in the area.
 We are also interested in collecting all the Post Cards.
-Dana Anderson of the committee says there may be as many as 20 different ones.
+Dana Anderson of the committee says there may be as many as

-better yet, show up our next committee meeting, Thursday, April 3 at the Beehive Restaurant in Montesano or at the Old Timers Fair in Matlock, May 3-4.
+better yet, visit us at the Old Timers Fair in Matlock, May 3-4.

 You are so right and observant.
 The Model 94 Marlin belonged to A.V.
 Elmer, his third victim.
 Tornow's gun was a Model 95 30 carbine U.S. Army.